-- (1) No person may in contravention of any prohibitions displayed on a notice board bring any animal into the public amenity, except a blind person accompanied by a guide dog. - (2) A person who is permitted to bring an animal upon a public amenity must have direct and physical control over the animal by means of a leash or other device, and may not bath, wash or allow such animal to enter or remain in any pond, fountain or ornamental water. - (3) Any animal not under the control or apparently not under the control of a person, may, if found in or on a public amenity be impounded by the municipality and removed to a pound where it may be dealt with.
+- (1) No person may in contravention of any prohibitions displayed on a notice board bring any animal into the public amenity. - (2) A person who is permitted to bring an animal upon a public amenity must have direct and physical control over the animal by means of a leash or other device, and may not bath, wash or allow such animal to enter or remain in any pond, fountain or ornamental water. - (3) Any animal not under the control, or apparently not under the control of a person, may, if found in or on a public amenity be impounded by the municipality and removed to a pound where it may be dealt with in terms of the by-law relating to the impoundment of animals. - (4) A person who contravenes a provision of subsection (1) or (2) commits an offence.